-The FREE Guest List is relatively simple, it doesn't cost any money to get on the Guest List.
-If someone is charging you to get on the list, they are ripping you off.
-Charging for a free list will highly jeopardize a promoter's relationship with the venue, and in many cases, is it considered stealing.
+The FREE Guest List is relatively simple.
+It doesn't cost any money to get put on the list.
+If someone charges you to get on the list, they are ripping you off.
+Charging for a free list will highly jeopardize a promoter's relationship with the venue, and in many cases, it is considered stealing.

-Just because it's free to get on the Guest List, does not mean the club may not charge you at the door, that's an entirely different story, as mentioned above in the Good, Bad and Ugly Section.
+Just because it's free to get on the list does not mean the club may not charge you at the door.
+That is an entirely different story, as mentioned above in the Good, Bad, and Ugly Section.

 Does the Guest List Cost Money?

-Again, it's free to get on the list but if someone is charging for submission, they are simply ripping you off.
+Again, it's free to get on the list, but if someone charges for submission, they are ripping you off, plain and simple!

 What Time Should I Arrive at the Venue?

 Every event is different based on the demand and the artist.
 Your professional promoter will know the answer to this question based on variable circumstances, but we recommend as early as possible!